"A labyrinth walk is a symbolic journey . . . but seen metaphorically the difference between the labyrinth path and the real world becomes blurred."

 Built almost entirely by feminine energy, I solicited my female friends and family.
 I used the Chakra-Vyuha design for my labyrinth.
 This is an ancient design from India, and I loved its many spirals.

 I had built a perfect circle in the ground to place my labyrinth inside.
 However, as the building progressed, I could see that a spiral most certainly is not a circle.
 The Chakra-Vyuha design is spirals within spirals.
 The end loops of the labyrinth design were not going to meet symmetrically within a circle at all.
 The Chakra-Vyuha labyrinth is totally asymmetric.
-(To see the sacred geometry of my design and how it is built, go to the Labyrinth Society.)
+(To see the sacred geometry of my design and how it is built, go to Ellen Mueller's website.)

 Now what was I to do with the circle already in place?
 I decided to keep it, and the labyrinth walk would have a choice of two beginnings.
 One would be a "false start."
 A diminishing path that runs along the outside edge where the circle remained, but eventually peters out as it rejoins the first spiral.